 Giving residents a voice

-Our service user engagement commitment extends across both our social care services and our NHS facilities.
+Our engagement commitment extends across all of our social care services and NHS facilities.
 Our commitment to promoting wellbeing in those living with dementia, as well as our ongoing investment in the fabric of our care homes was reflected in the high levels of satisfaction achieved in the first ever independent survey of care home residents’ views of their care.

-In the national Your Care Rating survey, many of our homes were highly rated.
-The survey, led by leading research company Ipsos MORI, asked more than 20,000 residents in 1,055 care homes across the UK to rate their home under four headings - Staff and Care, Quality of Life, Home Comforts, and Choice and Having a Say – scoring them out of 1,000.
+The survey asked more than 20,000 residents in 1,055 care homes across the UK to rate their home under four headings - Staff and Care, Quality of Life, Home Comforts, and Choice and Having a Say – scoring them out of 1,000.
 The aggregated score then formed an overall performance rating (OPR).

 Care UK homes were well represented throughout the top quarter of the survey, but most importantly home managers are able to use the feedback generated to further improve the service they offer.

 Listening and learning – putting engagement into practice

 We are continually developing flexible and convenient ways to capture what our patients think.
 Throughout the country, at our NHS Treatment Centres, Clinical Assessment & Treatment Services (CATS) and doctors’ surgeries, managers analyse their monthly satisfaction surveys to ensure that their service listens to patients and maintains the highest possible standards.
 These may be written on a card that is then placed into a box in reception or, increasingly, electronic surveys make it quicker and easier for patients to have their say.